dami-caleb/Projects1/Network/IOT/Smart_Home/App_Control/Readme.md

-A screenshot of utilizing a phone to operate (turn off and on) the smart home appliances .
+A screenshot of utilizing a phone to operate the smart home.
+.